Experienced Portland Oregon Bus Accident Attorney

 Poorly Maintained Buses, Mechanical Failure and Defective Parts

-Buses are complex vehicles, and any part of the vehicle can fail if it is not properly maintained or if defective parts are installed.
-Bus companies have a responsibility to ensure that their vehicles are in good working order before they are put on the road, but unfortunately, sometimes even a well-maintained bus can have faulty parts that lead to accidents.
+Buses can fail if they are not properly maintained or if defective parts are installed.
+Bus companies have a responsibility to ensure that their vehicles are in good working order before they are put on the road.

 Examples of mechanical failure include brake failure, steering failure, engine failure, and transmission failure.
 Even something as seemingly small as a loose tire bolt can cause the tire to come off while the bus is in motion, leading to a serious crash.